DataDog/integrations-core/istio/README.md

    Istio mesh metrics are now only available from `istio-proxy` containers which are supported out-of-the-box via autodiscovery, see [`istio.d/auto_conf.yaml`][9].

 #### OpenMetrics V2 vs OpenMetrics V1
-Setting `use_openmetrics` to `true` will use the OpenMetrics V2 implementation of the check.
+Setting `use_openmetrics` to `true` uses the OpenMetrics V2 implementation of the check.
-This change will be the default option as of Agent 7.33.x.
-However, setting `use_openmetrics: false` will return to using the OpenMetrics V1 implementation.
-More information on this change can be found [here][23].
+This change is the default option as of Agent 7.33.x.
+However, setting `use_openmetrics: false` returns to the OpenMetrics V1 implementation.
+For more information, see [the GitHub Pull Request for the change][23].

 The main differences between OpenMetrics V1 and OpenMetrics V2 are the metrics that are changed.
 All `*.count` and `*.sum` have changed type from `gauge` to `monotonic_count`.
 The following metrics are new in OpenMetrics V2: